 Getting to spend the weekend in the magical Tofino, BC is always a treat.
-This time it was all about getting in the water and filling our bellies with yummy wholesome food.
-We did however make some time to forage for some fall-season delights.
+This time it was all about getting into the water and filling our bellies with yummy wholesome food.
+We did, however, take some time to forage for some fall-season delights.
 Chanterelles grow well in the rainy coastal climate, and despite being a popular tourist destination we managed to get quite the load in less than an hour.
-Chanterelles are easy to identify and have very few look a-likes on the island – see my post Hunter Gatherer Part 1: Chanterelles for some tips on how you can forage these gems for yourself.
+Chanterelles are easy to identify and have very few look-a-likes on the island – see my post Hunter Gatherer Part 1: Chanterelles for some tips on how you can forage these gems for yourself.

-This barley risotto is similar to my post 2 years ago Pearled Barley Risotto with Fresh Asparagus and Mushrooms which celebrated spring-time asparagus.
+This chanterelle barley risotto is similar to my post 2 years ago Pearled Barley Risotto with Fresh Asparagus and Mushrooms which celebrated spring-time asparagus.
 When prepping for the Welfare Challenge I was surprised to find out that barley is much cheaper than most rice varieties, sometimes half the price!
-Barley has the added benefit of being a source of protein as well as beta-glucans which are known for their cholesterol lowering ability.
-Paired with inexpensive kale, locally harvested wild mushrooms and earthy flavoured mung beans, this healthy well balanced dish helped kick off the Welfare Challenge.
+Barley has the added benefit of being a source of protein as well as beta-glucans which are known for their cholesterol-lowering ability.
+Paired with inexpensive kale, locally harvested wild mushrooms, and earthy flavoured mung beans, this healthy well-balanced dish helped kick off the Welfare Challenge.

 - 1/2 cup white wine or vegetable stock

-- 4 cups of vegetable stock + 2 cup water
+- 4 cups vegetable stock + 2 cup water (organic stock if possible)

 - salt and pepper to taste

 - To prepare the mung beans add them to a saucepan with 1 1/2 cups of water.
 Bring to a boil and let simmer until cooked through, usually about 35-40 minutes.